tata-data/goit-course-ecommerce-analytics/stackoverflow_python/README.md

   (stored as ZIP archives in this repo due to file size)

 Goal
-Practice exploratory data analysis in Python on a real-world survey dataset:
+Perform exploratory data analysis (EDA) in Python on a real-world survey dataset and answer focused research questions.
 - learn to work with a wide table (49 191 rows, 170+ columns)
 - handle missing values
 - answer a few focused business/research questions